-Create schools / community colleges that are safe, culturally competent and engaging learning environments so that the individual needs of all students are met.
+Create schools that are safe, culturally competent and engaging learning environments so that the individual needs of all students are met.

 A connected educational community:

-Strengthen relationships between schools, community colleges and local communities so that all students enter school / colleges ready to learn and have access to relevant life-long learning experiences.
+Strengthen relationships between schools, and local communities so that all students enter school / colleges ready to learn and have access to relevant life-long learning experiences.

 A corps of quality educators prepared and ready to take on new challenges:

-Train and support educators and organizing schools /community colleges to support excellent teaching for each student.
+Train and support educators and organizing schools to support excellent teaching for each student.